viveksinghn7/Implementation-of-ML-model-for-image-classification/README.md

 # Implementation of ML Model for Image Classification

 This project demonstrates image classification using two different models: MobileNetV2 (pre-trained on ImageNet) and a custom CIFAR-10 model.
 The application is built using Streamlit, a framework for creating interactive web applications in Python.
-Users can upload images and receive predictions with confidence scores from either model.
-It features a sleek navigation bar for easy switching and real-time results, which is ideal for learning and practical use.
+The application provides users with an interface to upload images and receive predictions, along with confidence scores, from either model.

 ## Table of Contents
 - [Installation](#installation)